1988 Portuguese Grand Prix: Race

 Berger had claimed the fastest lap in his pursuit of Capelli, but spun off on lap 36.
 He had accidentally set off his fire extinguisher, with the resultant freezing of his leg with carbon dioxide causing his foot to slip off the pedals.
 Berger had been attempting a cockpit adjustment to his car but on the bumpy Estoril surface simply hit the wrong button.
 On lap 55, Mansell and Senna attempted to lap the Tyrrell of Jonathan Palmer: during this manoeuvre Mansell hit the back off the McLaren and spun into the barriers though without any damage to Senna who continued on.
 Maurício Gugelmin, Nelson Piquet (Lotus-Honda), Michele Alboreto (Ferrari), Riccardo Patrese (Williams-Judd) and Thierry Boutsen (Benetton-Ford) were hotly contesting the last point place in 6th.
 On lap 29 Patrese retired with a split radiator and the next lap Piquet retired with clutch and gearbox problems.
 On lap 57, Senna, still having problems with his fuel readout, pitted for a tyre change and was passed by Alboreto, Boutsen and Derek Warwick, falling to 6th.

 Prost won from Capelli, who at one stage was catching the McLaren, but backed off to save his engine after seeing his teammate's car sitting beside the track with a dead engine; the gap at the line was 9.5 seconds and Prost himself was marginal on fuel.
-It was Capelli's first podium finish in Formula One and the first time a March had finished on the podium of a Grand Prix since the 1976 Italian Grand Prix.
+It was Capelli's second podium finish in Formula One.
 Fuel problems were a feature of this race: on the last corner of the race Alboreto's engine stuttered-his car was running out of fuel despite the gauge indicating he had plenty left.
 Boutsen passed him to get his 5th podium of the year and Warwick claimed 4th place.
 The dry Ferrari of Alboreto and McLaren of Senna were classified 5th and 6th.